junxit/us-congress-bills-116/bill.md

 # H.R.
 4585

-> To require the Director of the Centers for Disease Control and Prevention to conduct a national suicide prevention media campaign, and for other purposes.
+> To require the Secretary of Health and Human Services to conduct a national suicide prevention media campaign, and for other purposes.

 ## § 1.
 Short title